MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- PostgreSQL (1)
 - in-region replica only
 - automated failover with no data loss (with Aurora replicas only)
+- DB instance(s)
+  - When you connect to an Aurora cluster, the host name and port that you specify point to an intermediate handler called an *endpoint*
+  - Using endpoints, you can map each connection to the appropriate instance or group of instances based on your use case
+    - e.g. a reader endpoint and a query endpoint
+  - a cluster endpoint (also known as a writer endpoint) for an Aurora DB cluster connects to the current primary DB instance for that DB cluster
 - backups
   - automated backups enabled; does not impact performance
   - snapshots can be taken; no impact on performance
   - snapshots can be shared with other AWS accounts
+- Amazon Aurora Global Database is designed for globally distributed applications, allowing a single Amazon Aurora database to span multiple AWS regions
 - Aurora Serverless
 	- on-demand, auto-scaling configuration for SQL-compatible editions of Aurora
 	- automatically starts up, shuts down and scales based on needs